|Budget: $20m||Financed by: MGM|

 |Overseas Gross: $1,886,732|

-After a string of expensive disasters like Rollerball, Hart’s War and Windtalkers, troubled MGM financed a slate of lower risk titles and A Guy Thing was backed by the studio for $20 million.
-MGM originally dated the pic for August 23, 2002 and then pushed it back to September 20 and moved it back again to January 17, 2003.
-It opened over the Martin Luther King Jr. holiday frame, where there was a glut of similar rom-com fare already in the market — Just Married, Two Weeks Notice and Maid in Manhattan.
-A Guy Thing received awful reviews and pulled in a weak $6,988,749 — placing #7 for the weekend led by the new openers Kangaroo Jack and National Security.
-A Guy Thing had terrible legs, falling 51.9% the following weekend to $3,363,857 and a steep 61.6% in its third frame to $1,291,326 and left theaters with $15,545,431.
-MGM would see back about $8.5 million after theaters take their percentage of the gross, which would not even cover half of their P&A costs and none of the budget.
-FOX released A Guy Thing in the UK in 196 theaters to an awful $485,835.
-FOX also released the film in Germany to $1,105,488 which posted most of its minuscule $1,886,732 overseas total.
+After a string of expensive disasters like Rollerball, Hart’s War and Windtalkers, troubled MGM financed a slate of lower risk titles and A Guy Thing was backed by the studio for $20m.
+MGM opened the film over the Martin Luther King holiday frame, where it pulled in a weak $6,988,749 coming in #7 and A Guy Thing had terrible legs, falling 51.9% the following weekend to $3,363,857.
+The film declined a steep 61.6% in its third frame to $1,291,326 and quickly left theaters with $15,545,431 leaving MGM with about $8.5m, which would not even cover half of their P&A costs after theaters take their percentage of the gross.
+Fox released A Guy Thing in the UK in 196 theaters to an awful $225,453 and it was out of release after its second week with $485,835.
+Fox also released the film in Germany to $1,105,488 which posted most of its minuscule $1,886,732 overseas total.
 A Guy Thing was straight to video in most markets.